preconstruct/preconstruct/.changeset/hip-flies-dance.md

 "@preconstruct/cli": patch
 ---

-Pass package path to typescript so relative paths are applied to correct directory
+Pass config file path to typescript so relative paths are applied to correct directory